bact/external-corpus/nectec-best/README.md

-# NECTEC BEST Corpus
+# NECTEC BEST Corpus Sample

+This is a sample text from NECTEC BEST corpus.

-A corpus of Thai text with two kinds of annotations: word boundaries (presented as a character '|'), and named-entities (marked-up with <NE>...</NE>).
+BEST is a corpus of Thai text with two kinds of annotations: word boundaries (presented as a character '|'), and named-entities (marked-up with <NE>...</NE>).

 Original text were drawn from text in four genres: article, encyclopedia, news, and novel.

-BEST stands for Benchmark for Enhancing the Standard for Thai language processing.

-The corpus was previously available at https://thailang.nectec.or.th/best/ Copyright Thailand's National Electronics and Computer Technology Center (NECTEC).
+In this sample, we drawn four files from each genre (total = 16 files).
+Most of the time, we pick the smallest files in each genre.

 ## Sample text from 'article' genre